The Mechanics Of The Chinese Domestic Gold Market - Koos Jansen

 In a graph:

 Please note, in our Chinese gold supply and demand study two elements are left out.
-On the supply side we left out stock carry over in SGE vaults from previous years, as this information is not publicly available, on the demand side we left out gold bought at the SGE that was not withdrawn from the vaults, as this information is also unknown.
+On the supply side we left out stock carry over in SGE vaults from previous years, as this information is not publicly available, on the demand side we left out gold bought at the SGE that was not withdrawn from the vaults (i.e. GAP and ETF holdings), as this information is not precisely known.

 The formulas are supported by reports from the CGA and SGE from 2007 until 2013, as every year SGE withdrawals equaled wholesale gold demand in these documents.
 Presented are CGA demand figures and SGE withdrawals from 2007 until 2013: